 “‘Ground floor?’ he asked.

 down.
-The building appeared even older and more dilapidated from the inside than
+The building appeared even older and more dilapidated from the inside

-these rooms are patrolled night and day by armed guards
+of assassination, these rooms are patrolled night and day by armed guards

 furnished by the proprietor; and it is largely because of this fact that

 private rooms are not in demand.
 In houses that cater to women, these guests

 are segregated; and there are more private rooms and no guards in their

 quarters, as the men of Barsoom seldom, if ever, kill a woman, or I may

-qualify that by saying that they do not employ assassins to kill them, ordinarily.’”
-(SM/1.)
+qualify that by saying that they do not employ assassins to kill them,

-the assassins of Ur Jan’s Zodangan Guild kill two of Dejah Thoris’
+because the assassins of Ur Jan’s Zodangan Guild kill two of Dejah Thoris’

 But that is later on in the story.